Dan Keatings

-Career
+Gymnastics career

 Keatings represented Scotland at the 2006 Commonwealth Games and Great Britain at the 2007 World Artistic Gymnastics Championships, 2009 World Artistic Gymnastics Championships, 2011 World Artistic Gymnastics Championships and the 2008 Summer Olympics.

 In April 2009, Keatings won the all-around silver medal in the European Gymnastics Championships in Milan.
 He also won the bronze medal in the pommel horse final.
 In September 2009 Keatings gained a sponsorship deal with business power supplier Opus Energy.
 The company agreed to cover his competition fees, equipment, and travel costs.
 During the same year, Daniel also became an official ambassador for premium sports nutrition brand Maximuscle.

 On 15 October 2009, Keatings made history when he became the first British gymnast to win a medal in the all-around event at the Artistic World Championships.
 The event, which was held at the O2 Arena in London, saw Keatings rise to the occasion and record a score of 88.925, taking the silver medal in front of the home crowd.

 On 25 April 2010, Keatings made history again when he won Great Britain's first-ever Senior European Championship gold medal on the pommel horse the day after he helped Great Britain to win a historic silver medal in the team competition (their previous highest finish was 9th in 2008).

 Returning from an injury, he made a comeback at the 2011 World Artistic Gymnastics Championships in Tokyo.
 He did not have a good competition in the preliminary rounds, including a fall off the pommel horse and a particularly nasty fall on high bar.
 He was not the only one of the British men's team to falter, and the team did not qualify through to the team final, finishing in 10th place.
 In addition, Keatings failed to qualify through to any of the individual event finals.